 of complexes.
 Since two of the complexes are acyclic, the third one is also acyclic.
 This proves part \ref{property:1} of the claim.

 To prove the result in the proposition, it is sufficient to show that for an exact sequence

 with $A_i$ being $\sfS$-projective for all $i$, we have that

 is exact.
-To this end, note that since $A_i$ is $\sfS$-projective, the complex $C'(A_i)$ is contractible by the proof of Proposition 8.6.8 in \cite{Wei94}.
+To this end, note that since $A_i$ is $\sfS$-projective, the complex $C'(A_i)$ is contractible by the proof of Proposition 8.6.8 in \cite{Wei94} (the proposition only says that $C'(A_i)$ is acyclic, but in the proof they actually show that it is contractible).
 Hence, the complex $C(A_i)$ is also contractible and therefore acyclic.
 By part \ref{property:1} of the claim it follows that the complex $C(\Ker f_i)$ is acyclic for all $i$.
 But then by part \ref{property:2} of the claim it follows that the sequence \eqref{What we want to show is exact} is exact.
 This proves the result. \end{proof}

 \begin{Proposition} Let $G\colon \cA\to \cB$ be a functor. \begin{enumerate} \item Assume $G$ is left exact, $(L,R,\phi,\alpha,\beta)\colon \cA\to \cD$ is an adjunction, and $R$ is cogenerating.
 If $R\circ L$ and $G\circ R\circ L$ are exact functors, then $R$ is adapted to $G$; \item Assume $G$ is right exact, $(L',R',\phi',\alpha',\beta')\colon \cD\to \cA$ is an adjunction, and $L'$ is generating.
 If $L'\circ R'$ and $G\circ L'\circ R'$ are exact functors, then $L'$ is adapted to $G$. \end{enumerate} \end{Proposition}